wf-bacterial-genomes documentation

 tar -xzvf wf-bacterial-genomes-demo.tar.gz

-The workflow can be run with the demo data using:
+The workflow can then be run with the downloaded demo data using:

 nextflow run epi2me-labs/wf-bacterial-genomes \

---fastq wf-bacterial-genomes-demo/isolates_fastq \
+--fastq 'wf-bacterial-genomes-demo/isolates_fastq' \

 --isolates \

---sample_sheet wf-bacterial-genomes-demo/isolates_sample_sheet.csv \
+--sample_sheet 'wf-bacterial-genomes-demo/isolates_sample_sheet.csv' \

 -profile standard

-For further information about running a workflow on the cmd line see https://labs.epi2me.io/wfquickstart/
+For further information about running a workflow on the command line see https://labs.epi2me.io/wfquickstart/

 This workflow is designed to take input sequences that have been produced from Oxford Nanopore Technologies devices.